OpenFogStack/FBase/README.md

 ## Startup
 - [ ] A machineName should be dynamically created on Startup
+- [ ] Background task that checks whether node config contains myself (might have been overwritten by removal of machine due to heartbeats)
+- [ ] Add background task that checks whether node config only contains nodes of machines that have heartbeats (overwritten by starting node)

 ## General Node Database
 - [x] Add a connector that supports multi-machine nodes